passiv/snaptrade-sdks/sdks/ruby/README.md

 ##### user_id: `String`<a id="user_id-string"></a>
 ##### user_secret: `String`<a id="user_secret-string"></a>
 ##### start_date: `Date`<a id="start_date-date"></a>
+The start date (inclusive) of the transaction history to retrieve.
+If not provided, the default is the first transaction known to SnapTrade based on `trade_date`.

 ##### end_date: `Date`<a id="end_date-date"></a>
+The end date (inclusive) of the transaction history to retrieve.
+If not provided, the default is the last transaction known to SnapTrade based on `trade_date`.

 ##### accounts: `String`<a id="accounts-string"></a>
-Optional comma seperated list of account IDs used to filter the request on specific accounts
+Optional comma separated list of SnapTrade Account IDs used to filter the request to specific accounts.
+If not provided, the default is all known brokerage accounts for the user.
+The `brokerageAuthorizations` parameter takes precedence over this parameter.

 ##### brokerage_authorizations: `String`<a id="brokerage_authorizations-string"></a>
-Optional comma seperated list of brokerage authorization IDs used to filter the request on only accounts that belong to those authorizations
+Optional comma separated list of SnapTrade Connection (Brokerage Authorization) IDs used to filter the request to only accounts that belong to those connections.
+If not provided, the default is all connections for the user.
+This parameter takes precedence over the `accounts` parameter.

 ##### type: `String`<a id="type-string"></a>
-Optional comma seperated list of types to filter activities by.
-This is not an exhaustive list, if we fail to match to these types, we will return the raw description from the brokerage.
-Potential values include - DIVIDEND - BUY - SELL
-- CONTRIBUTION - WITHDRAWAL - EXTERNAL_ASSET_TRANSFER_IN -
+Optional comma separated list of transaction types to filter by.
+SnapTrade does a best effort to categorize brokerage transaction types into a common set of values.
+Here are some of the most popular values: - BUY - SELL - DIVIDEND - CONTRIBUTION - WITHDRAWAL - REI - INTEREST - FEE
-EXTERNAL_ASSET_TRANSFER_OUT - INTERNAL_CASH_TRANSFER_IN -
-INTERNAL_CASH_TRANSFER_OUT - INTERNAL_ASSET_TRANSFER_IN -
-INTERNAL_ASSET_TRANSFER_OUT - INTEREST - REBATE - GOV_GRANT - TAX - FEE - REI -
-FXT

 #### 🔄 Return<a id="🔄-return"></a>